goodcodebadcode/blog/content/posts/structuring-your-python-project.md

     setup.py
     test_requirements.txt

 Structuring your Python projects can often be one of the most overlooked parts of onboarding new developers onto a team.
-If your repository is a massive dump of files or a nested mess of directories, any new developer or contributer will have difficulty getting to grips with your code, regardless of how beautiful your documentation might be.
+If your repository is a massive dump of files or a nested mess of directories, any new developer or contributor will have difficulty getting to grips with your code, regardless of how beautiful your documentation might be.

 In truth, I have been guilty of this too and have seen many developers and teams get this simple step wrong, often stumbling through a jumble of common mistakes until they arrive at something that at least works e.g. playing tricks with `sys.path` is an instant DQ in my book.

-* **/apidocs**: Epydoc-generedted API docs.
+* **/apidocs**: Epydoc-generated API docs.
 * **/docs**: All your documentation goes here.
 * **/lib**: For any C-Language libraries.
 * **/scripts** or **/bin**: Any command-line related items.